Blendify/blender-manual/blender_docs/manual/painting_sculpting/painting/weight_paint/tools.rst

    Blending.

-Finally let's look at a practical example (and explain why this tool is named Blend).
+Finally let us look at a practical example (and explain why this tool is named Blend).
 In this example, the middle edge loop has been selected and it will be used for blending the left side to the right side of the area.